-For students and graduates who are career planning with a disability or a health concern, extended 60-minute meetings are available.
-Please contact us directly to arrange this.
+For students and graduates who are career planning with a disability or health concern, extended 60 minutes meetings are available.
+Please contact us directly.
 We can also help you search for disability-confident employers and provide advice around disclosure and adjustment requirements.
-A useful one-to-one meeting process map can be found here.

 Preparing for your careers meeting and what to expect

-We know many students feel overwhelmed when thinking about careers and the future, however our friendly and professional team are here to support and listen to you.
-You don’t need a fully-formed career plan to come and see us – in fact our ‘Getting Started’ and ‘I don’t know what to do’ are very common themes of our meetings.
+We know it can feel overwhelming when thinking about careers and the future, however our friendly and professional team are here to support and listen to you.
+You don’t need a fully-formed career plan to come to see us – in fact ‘Getting Started’ and ‘I don’t know what to do’ are very common themes of our meetings.

 Preparing for your meeting

 Use the links below to explore our online resources to help you with CV, application or interview preparation.
 These are a great starting point and will ensure you get the most out of your meeting.

 You can also test your CV on CV360 prior to your meeting to see how it compares against your peers.
 This can help us focus on enhancing your CV content over basic grammar, spelling and formatting advice.

 At the start, tell us what you would like to focus on, so we can help you prioritise and plan.
 Don’t worry if you are unsure, we can discuss this with you and create a plan for moving forward.